-Python is an extremely simple and flexible language which allows developers to effectively solve the problems of scripting, rapid prototyping and research programming.
+Python is an extremely simple and flexible language that allows developers to effectively solve the problems of scripting, rapid prototyping, and research programming.
 Python began to be developed in the late eighties by the employees of the Dutch National Research Institute of Mathematics and Computer Science Guido van Rossum.
 Today, the support for Python is carried out by a team of developers of the same institution.

 Python is used not only by IT professionals, developers, and engineers but also by people involved in data mining and analytics in the field of Big Data.

 Please note, Apple pre-installed and provided Python 2.7 in Mac OS X 10.8.
 If you use older versions of the Mac operating system but downloaded a new version of Python 3 from its official website, then you should be careful when trying to uninstall the program.

 Never modify or delete a folder named Python and any files related to the pre-installed Python by Apple.

 How to uninstall Python 3 manually

 - First, quit the application and close all running processes of Python in the background.
 This step is very important for a safe deletion of the program.

 - Also, we recommend that you open Activity Monitor and check whether some processes are still active.
 Click the “x” button to close the Python processes.

 - Then go to the Application folder in Finder and move Python to Trash.
 Please, make sure you remove the Python uninstall package entirely, not just separate files.

 - Now we’ve come closer to the last important step – to find and remove all the service files Python has created while you were using it.
 The service files are stored in the Library folder.

-In our case, we have found the following files in the Library’s subfolders:
+In our case, we have found the following files in the following subfolders of the Library folder:

 Also, there are some hidden files in the User’s folder.
 You can view them only if you make all your hidden files visible.
 For this, use a free application Funter, which allows you to show and hide hidden files with one click.
 Here’s the list of hidden files we found: